 As you’re probably aware, on May 17th Wanna Cryptor (commonly known as WannaCry) became a serious problem world-wide.
-In the UK alone, 16 hospitals were forced to divert emergency room patients to other facilities because their computer systems were locked down.
+In the UK alone, 16 hospitals were forced to divert emergency room patients to other facilities because their computer systems were locked down, which spurred a lot of talk about smart technology and the threat it poses to personal privacy.

 This ransomware is a worm – a standalone malware program – that spreads by using Eternal Blue.
 Recognize that name?
 It’s one of the NSA-developed exploits that recently leaked.